A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 Vietnam is becoming both a source and a destination for international students.
 Vietnamese students are among the largest cohorts studying abroad, particularly in the US, Japan, South Korea, and Australia.
 In 2024, there is an increasing trend of foreign students enrolling in Vietnamese universities, attracted by the lower cost of education and growing reputation of Vietnam’s higher education system.

-Corporate Partnerships in Education
+Corporate partnerships in education

 Vietnamese universities and vocational institutions are increasingly collaborating with the private sector to align curricula with industry needs.
 In 2024, multinational companies like Samsung, Intel, and Toyota have partnered with Vietnamese educational institutions to offer internships, research opportunities, and specialised training programs to students.